Lénárt sphere

-A Lénárt sphere is a educational manipulative and writing surface for exploring spherical geometry, invented by Hungarian István Lénárt as a modern replacement for a spherical blackboard.
+A Lénárt sphere is an educational manipulative and writing surface for exploring spherical geometry, invented by Hungarian István Lénárt as a modern replacement for a spherical blackboard.
 It can be used for visualizing the geometry of points, great and small circles, triangles, polygons, conics, and other objects on a sphere, and comparing spherical geometry to Euclidean geometry as drawn on a flat piece of paper or blackboard.
 The included spherical ruler and compass support synthetic straightedge and compass construction on the sphere.

 Products

 The Lénárt sphere and accessories are produced by the company Lénárt Educational Research and Technology.